Complaining to the Local Authority

 With council tax, business rates (NNDR), unpaid parking charge notices (and congestion charges etc) the bailiff is instructed by the Local Authority (Council).
 Accordingly, the bailiff is acting as their agent.
 As such, the local authority are wholly responsible for all acts and omissions of their agents.
 If you are considering complaining to the local authority, you should copy your complaint to the enforcement agency.

 How to address your Complaint

-If your complaint is of a serious nature it should be addressed to the Chief Executive and clearly marked as: Formal Complaint.
-This will not mean that the complaint will be read by the Chief Executive but it will ensure that your complaint will be registered as a “complaint” and almost always, will then be referred to a senior member of staff to resolve.
-If the complaint is not serious it should be addressed to the Head of Revenues (in the case of council tax debts).
+If your complaint is of a serious nature it should be addressed to the Chief Executive and clearly marked as: FORMAL COMPLAINT.
+This will not mean that the complaint will be read by the Chief Executive.
+It will though ensure that your complaint is registered as a “complaint”.
+Almost always, your complaint will then be referred to a senior member of staff to resolve.
+If the complaint is not serious, it should be addressed to the Head of Revenues (in the case of council tax debts).

 If your complaint is rejected.

 If you are not satisfied with the response to your Stage 2 complaint, you may then refer your complaint to the Local Government Ombudsman to consider.
-Please note that the LGO will very rarely consider a complaint unless it has first gone through the relevant local authorities complaints procedure.
+The LGO will very rarely consider a complaint unless it has first gone through the relevant local authorities complaints procedure.

 If you are considering making a formal complaint to the local authority regarding the conduct of a bailiff company (or bailiff) and wish to discuss whether or not this is the correct procedure, please feel free to contact us in confidence.
 You can email a question to us using our online Enquiry Form.Alternatively, can contact our free helpline.
 Details are on our Contact page.